-Appendix B: CDCPB S&C Training Checklist
+Appendix A: CDCPB S&C Training Checklist

-Montana Communicable Disease Control and Prevention Bureau Confidentiality Checklist
+Montana Epidemiology and Scientific Support Bureau Confidentiality Checklist

-As a Communicable Disease Control and Prevention Bureau (CDCPB) employee, subcontracted employee, student, visiting professional, or Technology Services Division (TSD) staff, I understand that I may encounter protected patient health information.
-The patient's right to privacy is not only a policy of the Department of Public Health and Human Services, but is specifically guaranteed by state statute and by various governmental regulations.
+As a Epidemiology and Scientific Support Bureau (ESSB) or Communicable Disease Control and Prevention Bureau (CDCPB) employee, subcontracted employee, student, intern or visiting professional, I understand that I may encounter protected patient health information.
+The patient's right to privacy is not only a policy of the Department of Public Health and Human Services but is specifically guaranteed by state statute and governmental regulations [Section 1(c)].